DamnFinn/Kodi-LivecodingTv-Addon/README.md

 # Kodi Livecoding.tv Video Add-on

-Watch your favorite lctv livestreams and videos on Kodi® (formerly known as XBMC™), see https://kodi.tv/.
+Watch your favorite Livecoding.tv livestreams and videos on Kodi® (formerly known as XBMC™), see https://kodi.tv/.

 # Known issues